imdans/portfolio-project-webtech/README.md

 # portfolio-project-webtech
+My files for webtech MERN stack portfolio website Written in Javascript , html+css and react. contains blog page with :
+- user auth
+- database to hold content and user info

+# Node packages used
+---
+- slick carousel for gallery
+- email.js for automatic email scripts
+- express and its dependencies for backend.

- My files for webtech portfolio website node modules is not includes. do "yarn-install" or "npm-install" in main directory to install all related packages. i use nodemon for server calls.
+node modules is not included.
+do "yarn-install" or "npm-install" in main directory to install all related packages. i use nodemon for server calls.
 # Screenshots below